Inventua/nucleus-core/Documentation/Developers/Modules.md

 Modules add functionality to your site and are typically developed using Visual Studio and C#.
-A Nucleus module is a .NET Core MVC project with Controllers, ViewModels and
+A Nucleus module is one or more .NET Core MVC Controllers, ViewModels and
 Razor Views.

 ## Project Templates